-The pair worked well together, and with Wilder taking Brooks’ notes and making adjustments to the story to strengthen it.
+The pair worked well together, and Wilder used Brooks’ notes to strengthen the story.

-But there was one scene which they butted heads over -- the "Puttin' on the Ritz" dance number.
+But they didn't agree on everything.
+In fact, they butted heads over one specific scene: the "Puttin' on the Ritz" dance number.

-He said, “We had to convince the scientific members of Transylvania that with the procedure I was using on the creature, he could be taught to be a civilized human being… instead of a monster who’s going to kill their children.”
+He said, “My character had to convince the scientific members of Transylvania that with the procedure I was using on the creature, he could be taught to be a civilized human being… instead of a monster who’s going to kill their children.”

 He argued to keep the scene in the script until, by his own admission, he turned red in the face.